openstream/video-fact-checker/README.md

 - PHP 7.4 or higher
 - WordPress 5.0 or higher
 - OpenAI API key
-- Local or hosting environment with ffmpeg and yt-dlp installed
+- ffmpeg, yt-dlp and browser-cookie3 installed on your server

 ## License